banctilrobitaille/torch-vectorized/docs/source/index.rst

 What is Torch Vectorized ?
 ==========================
-Batched and vectorized operations on volume of 3x3 symmetric matrices with Pytorch.
+Torch Vectorized offers batched and vectorized operations on volume of 3x3 symmetric matrices with Pytorch and their associated differentiable torch.nn.Module layers.
 The current Pytorch's implementation of batch eigen-decomposition is very slow when dealing with huge number of small matrices (e.g. 500k x 3x3). **This library offers some basic functions like vSymEig, vExpm and vLogm for fast computation (>250x faster) of huge number of small matrices with Pytorch using an analytical solution.**

+See **Ionescu et al., Matrix backpropagation for deep networks with structured layers, CVPR 2015** for details on the gradients computation

 vSymEig
 =======